JCZuurmond/dbt-synapse-demo/README.md

 - [Azure cli] :
   The command line interface for the [Azure cloud].
 - [Terraform cli] :
   The command line interface to [Terraform].
-An infrastructure-as-code tool to provision Synapse and related resources.
+An infrastructure-as-code tool we use to provision Synapse and related resources.
 - [dbt cli] :
   The command line tool for [dbt].
 - [dbt Synapse adapter] :